fabulous-dev/Fabulous/README.md

         else
             Xaml.Button(text="Press Me!", command= (fun () -> dispatch Pressed))
 ```
+Dynamic Views excel in cases where the existence, characteristics and layout of the view depends on information in the model.
+In the above example, the choice between a label and button depends on the `model.Pressed` value.

 Your application must be started as follows:
 ```fsharp
     let page =